RichWaWa/EternalEscape/README.md

 ## Main Project Repo for the EternalEscape desktop toy!
 **EternalEscape** is a desktop toy that generates and solves random mazes for endless entertainment and distraction from any productivity!
 Designed to be both entertaining and mesmerizing, it’s the perfect addition to your workspace.
-The project is fully open-source and can be built using common materials and components.
+The project is fully open-source and can be built using common materials and components from Adafruit.

 ---

 ## Features

-- **Random Maze Generation:** Creates unique mazes endlessly.
+- **Random Maze Generation:** Creates unique mazes endlessly using Prim's Algorithm.
 - **Real-Time Maze Solving:** Watch as the algorithm finds its way out, again and again.
-- **"Fight" Mode:** Watch two algorithms "Fight" each other in the maze.
+- **Race Mode:** Watch two algorithms race each other in the maze.
 - **Compact Design:** Fully 3D printable with common hardware components.
-- **Expandable Functionality:** Networking and a settings GUI are planned for future updates.
+- **Customization:** Features a GUI to customize various settings of the device.

 ---